talentsec/lev_doc/tutorial/README.md

 Mac:
 $ ssh-keygen -t ecdsa -C "youremail@example.com"
 # Replace the email with Leviathan's registered email
-# Enter all the input options appear
+# When an input option appears, hit Enter
-# It is not recommended to use the rsa encryption algorithm to generate a key pair because ecdsa is more secure
+# It is not recommended to use the rsa encryption algorithm to generate a key pair because ecdsa is more secure，and the rsa key is disabled by default in the higher version of openssh
 ```

 #### Upload ssh public key